status-im/handbook.status.im/src/settling-in/your-autonomy/downtime-faqs.md

 ### Next steps

 As soon as you're comfortable sharing the news, please ping `people-ops@status.im` to chat about your plans.
-It'd be great if you could give as much notice as you can –as a rule of thumb, at least equivalent to the amount of days you'll be unavailable (i.e., if you want to take four weeks, let us know four weeks in advance).
+It'd be great if you could give as much notice as you can –as a rule of thumb, at least equivalent to the number of days you'll be unavailable (i.e., if you want to take four weeks, let us know four weeks in advance).

 We'll do our best to accommodate you.
 Still, it may not always be possible considering your needs, length, and deliverables.
 We'll review each request on a case by case basis, involving your team lead.